 The Falmouth Bus Depot is located on Depot Avenue in Falmouth.
 The building itself used to be a railway station.
 After rail service to Woods Hole was suspended, the building was converted into a bus terminal.
-The facility is open 7 days a week, excepting holidays, from 5am to 5pm.
+The facility is generally open 7 days a week, excepting holidays, from 8am to 4pm.
 Limited parking is available.
-The Falmouth Bus Depot serves as a destination for local transit and interregional bus service, and provides connections to various ferry terminals.
+The Falmouth Bus Depot serves as a destination for local transit and interregional bus service as well as provides connections to various ferry terminals.
 Peter Pan service from Boston to Woods Hole stops at the Falmouth Bus Depot.
-Additionally, the RTA's Hyannis-Falmouth SeaLine service and the seasonal WHOOSH Trolley will make stops at the Bus Depot.
+Additionally, the CCRTA's Hyannis-Falmouth Sealine service and the seasonal WHOOSH Trolley will make stops at the Bus Depot.
 These transit services provide connections to the ferry terminals at Woods Hole and Falmouth Marina.
 Beyond the available transit services, the Shining Sea Bike Path is located next to the depot along the former rail right-of-way.
 Given its proximity to downtown, the Falmouth Bus Depot also provides access to restaurants, hotels and shopping.